How does downsampling affect needle electromyography signals? A generalisable workflow for understanding downsampling

 \subsubsection{Evaluation of pairwise comparisons and consequent ranking}

-The pairwise ranking approach consists of creating non-repetitive pairs, predicting the winner of each pair, and ranking the configurations based on the number of victories.
-To evaluate the performance of a model trained for this purpose, two approaches can be used: (1) how often the model correctly identifies the winner (i.e., the configuration with the higher classification accuracy), and (2) how accurate the final ranking is.
-For the latter, a correlation measure called \textit{Kendall’s $\tau$} assesses ordinal association between two quantities, capturing the similarity of their ordering.
+The pairwise ranking approach consists of creating non-repetitive pairs, predicting the winner of each pair, and ranking the configurations based on the number of victories within each factor.
+To evaluate the performance of a model trained for this purpose, two approaches can be used: (1) how often the model correctly identifies the winner (i.e., the configuration with the higher balanced accuracy), and (2) how accurate the final ranking is.
+For the latter, a correlation measure called \textit{Kendall’s $\tau$} assesses ordinal association between the true and predicted ranking at each factor.
 When evaluating how well the model predicts the correct winner, it is important to note that not all pairwise comparisons are equally difficult or relevant.
-To obtain an accurate ranking, all possible pairs must be considered.
-Consequently, some pairs involve configurations with very different downsampling factors, resulting in large differences in distance metrics and making correct classification trivial.
+Some pairs involve configurations with very different baseline performance, resulting in large differences in distance metrics and making correct classification trivial.
 To avoid overestimating the performance of the \textit{XGBoost} model due to these easy comparisons, we calculate the weighted \textit{XGBoost} accuracy based on an exponential decay of the difference in random forest classification accuracy.
 Pairs with smaller differences in random forest classification accuracy receive higher weights, increasing their impact on the weighted XGBoost accuracy.

 For each pair $(i,j)$, let the difference in performance be:

 A weight is assigned to each pair, using a decaying exponential function:

 and the weighted accuracy of \textit{XGBoost} is measured as: